 In geography we aim:

-- To develop an understanding of different cultures, levels of development and ways of life
+- To develop an understanding of the human world that we live in, different levels of development and ways of life

 - To develop cross-curricular themes, relating geography to other disciplines in terms of knowledge, expertise and skills